nationalarchives/front-end-development-guide/deploying-to-azure.md

 # Deploying to Azure

-These instructions describe the process for deploying HTML prototypes to an Azure website for testing and review.
-Please remember that Azure websites are public.
+These instructions describe the process for deploying HTML prototypes to an Azure website for testing and review. **This offers significant advantages in terms of the ease and speed of deployment as well as providing access to remote users**.
+However, product teams need to remember that Azure websites are public.
 While this is unlikely to present any issues for most development activity, developers should consider - on a case-by-case basis - whether Azure is the best option for hosting the prototype.
 In all cases, it is important to:
-* turn the site off when it's not being used, and delete it when it is no longer needed.
+* delete the Azure website when it is no longer needed.
-* consider obfuscating the url.
+* consider whether it might be a good idea to obfuscate the url.
 One option for doing this is to create a SHA hash on the command line and use this as the site name (see instructions below).

 These instructions are accurate at the time of creation but, ***if you find the process has changed when you come to use them, please update the instuctions for the benefit of others***.